iHACKTECHNOLOGIES/Kolibri/README.md

 ## How can I use it?

-Kolibri is [available for download](https://learningequality.org/download/) from our website.

 ## How do I get help or give feedback?

-You can ask questions, make suggestions, and report issues in the [community forums](https://community.learningequality.org/).

-If you have found a bug and are comfortable using Github and Markdown, you can create a [Github issue](https://github.com/learningequality/kolibri/issues) following the instructions in the issue template.
+If you have found a bug and are comfortable using Github and Markdown, you can create a [Github issue] following the instructions in the issue template.

-## How can I contribute?

-Please see the 'contributing' section of our [developer documentation](http://kolibri-dev.readthedocs.io/).
+You can also reach through our website[www.edicet.com](EDCET)